diamond-org/flask-diamond/docs/administration.rst

 Further Reading
 ---------------

-- See :doc:`crud_with_flask-diamond`, which describes the Create-Read-Update-Delete pattern for Models.
+- See :doc:`crud`, which describes the Create-Read-Update-Delete pattern for Models.
-- See :doc:`writing_models_with_sqlalchemy` for a more detailed examination of Models.
+- See :doc:`models` for a more detailed examination of Models.

 .. rubric:: Footnotes